 The Simulink® Report Generator™ includes components that get information from a model to include in a report.
 Using system-based components allows your report to describe the current state of a model.
 Once the setup file contains these components, you can generate the report whenever you want to capture the latest version of a model.

 Property table components display property name/property value pairs for objects in tables.
 Summary table components insert tables that include specified properties for objects into generated reports.
-The tables contain one object per row, with each object property appearing in a column, as shown in the following summary table.
+The tables contain one object per row, with each object property appearing in a column.

 To use descriptive information from DocBlock blocks, use the